OpenSlides/openslides-vote-service/README.md

 ## Invalid Votes

-Normaly, the services validates the vote requests from the users.
+Normally, the service validates the vote requests from the users.
 So invalid votes in the database and therefore in the `poll/result` should not be possible.

 When the field `poll/allow_invalid` is set to true, then the service skips the